What is E-liability? What are E-assets?

 Applying the Scope 3 standard also results in counting the same value-chain emissions multiple times, giving organizations little incentive to understand and reduce the total emissions under their control.
 This is analogous to FASB/IASB allowing a company to report its own profits as a share of the profits of all its suppliers and customers.
 In effect, Scope 3 data are not actionable for strategic decisions and can result in misleading users and misallocating green capital to underproductive investments.

-The E-liability solves the problems of multiple-counting and guesstimates in current carbon accounting practices and allows organizations to produce real-time, accurate, and auditable data on cradle-to-gate emissions for any of its products and services.
+The E-liability approach solves the problems of multiple-counting and guesstimates in current carbon accounting practices and allows organizations to produce real-time, accurate, and auditable data on cradle-to-gate emissions for any of its products and services.

 E-liability accounting also generates accurate and auditable information for external stakeholders – customers, shareholders, consumers, regulators, and communities – to monitor and hold accountable corporate progress in achieving their NetZero pledges.
 It supports reporting and compliance with regulation, such as the EU’s Carbon Border Adjustment Mechanism, by providing a taxable basis for relevant products that is accurate and verifiable.